andrewbaxter/blog/what_is_art.md

 > the making of objects, images, music, etc. that are beautiful or that express feelings

+The etc here means that the definition is "this definition is left as an exercise for the reader".

-I don't think objects can express feelings, but maybe they can cause people to experience feelings?
+Looking at the rest: I don't think objects can express feelings, but maybe they can cause people to experience feelings?
 Even then, the sound of chalk on a chalkboard (the unpleasant one) cause people a rather unpleasant feeling, but is probably not art.
+Is a plain troll comment on a forum art?

 Merriam Webster

 > the conscious use of skill and creative imagination especially in the production of aesthetic objects

-Is a financial analyst actually an artist?
-Because they consciouslly use skill.
-If you ignore "especially" I think Manzoni would be disqualified.
+Nearly anyone could create a Jackson Pollock painting.
+It's hard to say that they were created with skill, unless your definition of skill is "the ability to produce the work" (satisfied in all circumstances).
+It's also hard to think that they were done consciously, and not randomly.

+I do think that Jackson Pollock paintings are art.
+But I think it's a good example.
+There are many other famous works of all varieties that have great imagination, but with poor illustration, or that were happy accidents.

+And their definition of `aesthetic` is a: beautiful, b: artistic.
+So if you ignore "especially" you'd be limited to beautiful things (Leonardo Da Vinci's Grotesque Heads is out) or you get the useless definition "art is the use of skill + imagination to produce art"... which is what?

 Oxford